 Steve trains professionals nationally on psychological trauma and trauma-informed care.
 In addition to being a psychologist, he is a long time sexuality educator/trainer and author of Streetwise to Sex-Wise: Sexuality Education for High Risk Youth, a sexuality education curricula used internationally by agencies and schools serving high-risk youth.

-Chris Greene is the Administrative Assistant for the Traumatic Stress Institute of Klingberg Family Centers.
-She has served in both administrative and management capacities for Planned Parenthood and Antarctic Support Associates, has experience working in direct care and social work settings, and has many years of experience working with girls and running events as a volunteer for Girl Scouts of Connecticut.
+Prior to her work for TSI, Chris served in both administrative and management capacities for Planned Parenthood and Antarctic Support Associates, worked in direct care and social work settings, and gained event management and mentoring experience as a volunteer for Girl Scouts.

 Samm Winebrenner is the Operations Coordinator for the Traumatic Stress Institute of Klingberg Family Centers.
 She has over a decade of experience in customer service, as well as in financial institutions and sales.
 She is passionate about personal identity, and is active in an online LGBTQ+ community group that supports individuals struggling with acceptance.
 When not working, she can be found spoiling her dog and two cats or sewing in her lair.

 Harriet Ahalo, M.A., is the Operations Support Specialist for the Traumatic Stress Institute of Klingberg Family Centers.
 Originally from Kenya, she has over 5 years’ experience working with and supporting communities, including refugees and youth in the United States and Kenya.
 She is a mental health and restorative justice enthusiast and recently graduated from Hartford International University for Religion and Peace with an M.A. in International Peacebuilding.
 During her free time, she volunteers and serves at Emanuel Lutheran Church and its food pantry, works out, or visits new places.